MTV (Russia): Launch and first years (1998–2002)

-Sale to Viacom (2002-2008)
+Sale to Viacom (2002–2008)

 In 2002, Boris Zosimov sold his stake to the owner of the MTV brand to Viacom, after which he left the channel.
 At the same time, Viacom began to change the channel format on the model of the original MTV channel.
 Due to the upcoming changes and the need to free up human and material resources for the implementation of new projects, the channel's management decided to remove a number of rating programs from the air, such as "12 angry viewers", "Good Morning", "Quiet Hour", "Gimlet Rule", "PaparazZi", "Shit Parade" and "Caprice".
 After the channel left: Asya Kalyasina, Vasily Strelnikov, Elena Zosimova, Lika Dlugach, Irma Ignatova, Mikhail Rolnik, Anton Komolov, Olga Shelest, Yana Churikova, Andrey Grigoriev-Apollonov — the hosts of these programs.

 The editorial policy began to change gradually.
 In accordance with the views on the development of MTV Russia by its new president Linda Jensen, since 2002, the channel has expanded the time for foreign-produced programs with translation into Russian, as well as for animated series.
-Among the similar non—musical programs and series that appeared in those years were "Boiling Point", "In flight", "The Truth of Life", "Transformation", "Go home", "Let's bet!", "A car for pumping", "Long live Bem!", "South Park", "Stripperella".
+Among the similar non—musical programs and series that appeared in those years were "Boiling Point", "In flight", "True Life", "Transformation", "Cribs", "I Bet You Will", "Pimp My Ride", "Viva la Bam", "South Park", "Stripperella".
 Instead of closed rating music programs, the daytime program "Total Show" was created.
 The channel's music broadcasts gradually increased the number of clips of Russian pop artists, including those who, for their part, lobbied major record labels or advertisers.